datawire/ambassador-docs/docs/emissary/pre-release/topics/install/helm.md

 1. Upgrade CRDs for $productName$.

-   To take full advantage of $productName$, you'll need the new `Host` CRD, and you'll need the new `getambassador.io/v2` version of earlier CRDs.
+   To take full advantage of $productName$, you'll need the new `AmbassadorHost` CRD, and you'll need the new `x.getambassador.io/v3alpha1` version of earlier CRDs.
 To upgrade all the CRDs, run

    ```
    kubectl apply -f https://www.getambassador.io/yaml/aes-crds.yaml